What is SysML? The Systems Modelling Language Explained

 An Allocation Relationship is also supported within SysML which represents allocating functions to components, logical to physical components, and software to hardware.

-To understand more about SysML and develop the ability to apply it in a real world situation, book a place on our Systems Engineering with SysML Training Course and visit our UML Introduction to learn about the Unified Modelling Language.
+If you would like to understand more about SysML and develop the ability to apply it in a real world situation, book a place on our SysML 1.5 made practical with Sparx Systems Enterprise Architect training course.

 SysML is a trademark of the Object Management Group.